Credit Suisse slashes price target on Banco Santander S.A. [SAN] – find out why.

 Credit Suisse have made an estimate for Banco Santander S.A. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on April 01, 2022.
 While these analysts kept the previous recommendation, Goldman raised their target price to Buy.
 The new note on the price target was released on March 31, 2022, representing the official price target for Banco Santander S.A. stock.

 Banco Santander S.A.
-[SAN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.32.
-With this latest performance, SAN shares gained by 14.55% in over the last four-week period, additionally sinking by -0.94% over the last 6 months – not to mention a drop of -25.00% in the past year of trading.
+[SAN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -15.26.
+With this latest performance, SAN shares dropped by 0.00% in over the last four-week period, additionally sinking by -10.23% over the last 6 months – not to mention a drop of -35.39% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Banco Santander S.A.
 [SAN] shares currently have an operating margin of +21.60.
 Banco Santander S.A.’s Net Margin is presently recorded at +12.29.